Class outlier

-Identify images whose labels belong to your defined classes but don’t visually match the typical appearance of that class.
-This filter helps surface unexpected or inconsistent samples that may degrade model performance.
+Visual Layer enables you to identify images with labels belonging to your defined classes that don’t visually match the standard appearance of that class.
+The class outlier filter helps surface unexpected or inconsistent samples that may degrade model performance.

 What Are Class Outliers?